cfengine/documentation/examples/tutorials/high-availability.markdown

 ## Design

-CFEngine High Availability is based on redundancy of all components, most importantly the PostgreSQL database.
+CFEngine High availability is based on redundancy of all components, most importantly the PostgreSQL database.
 Active-passive PostgreSQL database configuration is the essential part of High Availability feature.
 While PostgreSQL supports different replication methods and active-passive configuration schemes, it doesn't provide out-of-the-box database failover-failback mechanism.
 To support that the well established cluster resources management solution based on the Linux-HA project was selected.

-Overview of CFEngine High Availability is shown in the diagram below.
+Overview of CFEngine High availability is shown in the diagram below.

 ![HASetup](ha_3.6.png)